 Individuals who are prescribed Suboxone can progress toward recovery without experiencing cognitive impairments, as use of this medication will not cause disruptions or delay.
 In addition to providing relief from the physical symptoms linked to the abuse of opioids, Suboxone also provides patients with the mental clarity that is required in order to successfully focus on recovery.

 Opioid abuse can cause individuals to experience painful symptoms of withdrawal once use of the opioids has ceased.
 Many individuals find themselves trapped in a dangerous cycle of addiction for fear of experiencing withdrawal symptoms.
-The use of Suboxone can provide patients with the ability to progress towards recovery without experiencing these painful symptoms, while also providing individuals with the mental clarity that will allow them to fully participate in the therapeutic components of treatment at Discovery House Comprehensive Treatment Centers of Rhode Island.
+The use of Suboxone can provide patients with the ability to progress towards recovery without experiencing these painful symptoms, while also providing individuals with the mental clarity that will allow them to fully participate in the therapeutic components of treatment at Rhode Island Comprehensive Treatment Centers.

 - Learn more about Suboxone as well as the other treatment options available so that you understand what your loved one is experiencing within treatment.